Disclosure: Some posts may contain affiliate links or are promotional articles. I only endorse brands that I trust.

 My mum suffered with anorexia in her youth and depression throughout life and my step father had been in the army for twenty years and developed PTSD and had OCD.

 My father has bouts of schizophrenia and spent a lot of my childhood sectioned.
-If you’d like to read about that you can here:

 I would watch and listen to how my parents spoke to themselves.